-School Mission: Our goal is to be good people by practicing good habits, and fostering trust, respect and independence.
-We want people: to take care of themselves; take care of each other; take care of the school and the environment; take care of learning.
+School Mission: To be good learners by practicing good habits, and building trust, respect, and independence.
+All members of our community will take care of themselves; take care of each other; and take care of this place - the school and the beautiful surrounding environment.